LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-22-How-to-Migrate-a-SQL-Server-Database-to-a-Docker-Container-and-Troubleshoot-Read-Only-Issues.md

 ```

-Ah nice try.
+Ah, nice try.
 It told me what I already know though which was not helpful.

 ### Step 4.
 Check the permissions that the docker linux container may have assigned to the database: